-When migrating your Nintex workflows to Office 365, we need to convert your On-Premises Nintex actions to Office 365 actions.
+When migrating your Nintex workflows to Microsoft 365, we need to convert your On-Premises Nintex actions to Microsoft 365 actions.
 ShareGate Desktop supports many actions, but there are still some that ShareGate Desktop cannot convert (click here to see supported actions).
 When ShareGate Desktop encounters an action that it cannot convert, the action is replaced by a special placeholder action.

 What is a placeholder action?